Esakia Duals of Regular Heyting Algebras: Preliminaries

 We refer the reader to \cite[Thm.
 4.6]{bezhanishvili_grilletti_quadrellaro_2022} for the proof of the previous lemma. $S(\dnal{L})$ is usually referred to as the \emph{schematic fragment} of the logic $\dnal{L}$---see for example \cite{Ciardelli.2009}.

 There is also another way to characterize $\dna$-logics, that is, through their \emph{algebraic semantics} based on Heyting algebras.
 Let $H$ be a Heyting algebra, then we call a valuation $\mu: \at \to H$ \emph{negative} if every atom is mapped to a regular element of $H$, or equivalently if $\neg\neg \mu(p) = \mu(p)$ for every $p$.
 If we restrict the algebraic semantics presented in Subsection \ref{subsection:semanticsIntermediate} to negative valuations we obtain a correct semantics for $\dna$-logics, in the following sense: If $H$ is a Heyting algebra, the set of formulas $\phi$ such that $\sem{\phi}^{H,\mu} = 1$ for every \emph{negative valuation} $\mu$ is a $\dna$-logic---we call this set the \emph{$\dna$-logic of $H$}.
-The notion of $\dna$-validity on algebras and classes of algebras are then defined as usual, but by considering only negative valuations.
+We write $ H\vDash^{\neg} \phi $ if $\sem{\phi}^{H,\mu} = 1$ for every \emph{negative valuation} $\mu$, and we extend this notion to classes of algebras in the usual way.

 In \cite{bezhanishvili_grilletti_quadrellaro_2022} this semantics was employed in order to adapt results from the field of intermediate logic to study $\dna$-logics.
 In particular, we can show that $\dna$-logics form a lattice $\Lambda(\ipc^\neg)$, dual to a particular sublattice of $\Lambda(\HA)$.
 We write $ K \preceq H$ whenever $K$ is a subalgebra of $H$.